ISF Regulated Pest List

 THE REGULATED PEST LIST INITIATIVE

-The Regulated Pest List Initiative, or RPLI, was developed in 2007 with the aim of facilitating the harmonization of phytosanitary requirements for seed by developing a database of information on pests that are regulated on internationally traded seed species.
-Information in the database is based on scientific assessment of whether a pest is a risk to seeds and the experience of the seed industry in managing pests for which seeds can be a pathway.
+The ISF Regulated Pest List Initiative (RPLI) was launched in 2007 with the aim of creating a knowledge-based database on pests that are regulated on internationally traded seed species, that can be referenced when evaluating phytosanitary risk.
+Information in the database is based on a review of the scientific literature to determine if seed is a pathway and the experience of the seed industry in managing those pests.

 OUR VISION AND MISSION

-The ISF regulated pest list initiative provides a publicly available database for extensive review of scientific data on pests that are regulated on seeds to facilitate data-driven decisions for assessing and managing phytosanitary risk.
-We strive to gain broad recognition of the information provided in the database as a key resource of scientifically verified knowledge of seed pathway information of those pests.
+The RPLI provides a publicly available database of extensive review of scientific data on pests that are regulated on seeds to facilitate data-driven decisions for assessing and managing phytosanitary risk.
+We aim to facilitate the harmonization of phytosanitary requirements for seed and strive to gain broad recognition of the information provided in the database as a key resource of scientifically verified knowledge of pests for which seed is pathway.

 OUR REGULATED PEST LIST DATABASE

-The ISF regulated pest list database is based on a thorough scientific assessment of whether seed is a pathway for the entry, establishment and spread of pests that are regulated.
+The main goal of the database is to determine if seed is a pathway for introduction and spread of a pest based on a thorough scientific assessment.
 A seed pathway is defined as the ability of a pest carried by the seed internally or externally to transfer from this seed to the seedling and to cause disease in this crop.
-This is aligned with the international standard ISPM 38 – International movement of seeds
+This is aligned with the international standard ISPM 38 – International movement of seeds.

 Information on whether a pest is regulated is obtained from national import requirements databases of seed companies and National Plant Protection Organisations (NPPOs).
-Type of pests listed in the database include bacterium, chromista, fungus, insect, mite, mollicute (spiroplasma, phytoplasma), nematode, Oomycete, viroid and virus.
+Types of pests listed in the database include bacteria, chromista, fungi, insects, mites, mollicutes (spiroplasmas, phytoplasmas), nematodes, oomycetes, viroids and viruses.
 Invasive plants and noxious weeds are not included in this database.

 The RPLI has a clear process for the development of its crop-specific regulated pest lists and the review of existing ones.
 The database is a work in progress.
 Regulated pest lists for seed crops are added and existing crop-specific lists are reviewed at regular intervals.